 - The disk is selected as you have mentioned.
 Now, any action you perform will be performed on the chosen disk.
 To wipe the disk completely clean type the command clean and press Enter.

-- You’ll now see Diskpart succeeded in cleaning the disk.
+- You’ll now see that Diskpart succeeded in cleaning the disk.
 So your disk has been wiped out and you are done with this task.

-- You can see the USB drive without partition, To create a partition Type Create partition primary on the command prompt and hit Enter.
+- You can see the USB drive without a partition, To create a partition Type Create partition primary on the command prompt and hit Enter.
 Now type format fs=ntfs quick and hit Enter.
 To format your newly created partition.

-We recommend Remo Recover Pro a powerful data recovery software specially made for USB drives.
+We recommend Remo Recover a powerful data recovery software specially made for USB drives.
 Built with an advanced scan engine that helps in recovering lost, deleted, or corrupted files, Remo is easily the best tool you can rely on.
 Download and try the tool for free now.

 Now, your USB drive should show the full capacity and function properly.
 If the above procedure is not working, then you are trying to clean the USB drive which is not recognizable or It is unable to partition the drive.
 In such a case then the USB drive is physically damaged and cannot be used to its full capacity.